callumhardy/Stretched/README.md

 		}
 	});

-### Setting a max height for the stretched Image
+### Setting a specific height for the stretched area

-Changing the padding of elements like the example above is handy, but it will not quite help with this task.
-Instead for this we can assign a `maxHeight` to the 'stretcher' element.
-This will only allow `100px` of the image to be visible vertically.
-The same can be done for `maxWidth`.
+Changing the padding of elements is handy.
+In the previous example, giving the container a padding of `50%` on the left effectively forces the stretcher element to become half the width of the container element.

+However if you required the stretcher element to be a fixed width or height, you can assign the stretcher some CSS.

 	element.stretchED({
 		stretcher: {
-			maxHeight: 100
+			width: 100
 		}
 	});

-Or, you could apply CSS to the stretcher element using a callback function

-	element.stretchED({
-		after: function(elements){
-			elements.stretcher.$.css({
-				height: 100
-			});
-		}
-	});
+**Note:** Some caution should be taken as some CSS settings may stop the stretcher from displaying properly.
+Some CSS properties to avoid are:
++ zIndex
++ position

 ### Adding a breakpoint that changes the backgroundSize